uvastatlab/statlab-fellows/weeklyupdates/MCupdate.md

 ## 2018-09-21
-* Admin: work with Charlotte to clean up PIDL2018 github for child welfare report; added to project_tasks on repo; added reference articles to resources for new project_tasks items.
+* Admin: work with Charlotte to clean up PIDL2018 github for child welfare report; made slight revision to child welfare report before it goes to city council; added to project_tasks on repo; added reference articles to resources for new project_tasks items.
 * Consults: Holly/Sarah for equity atlas, architecture student groups for equity atlas.
 * Researh: added readme file to codeR to provide basic description of each files purpose, inputs, and outputs.